telerik/reporting-docs/knowledge-base/how-to-register-sqldatasource-data-providers-without-driver-installation.md

 ## Description

-How can I register a .Net Framework data provider for Telerik Reporting without installing its driver?
+How can I register a .NET Framework data provider for Telerik Reporting without installing its driver?

 Telerik Reporting allows fetching data from a variety of data sources (details in [Data Source Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%})).
-The <a href="/sqldatasource" target="_blank">SqlDataSource component</a> would list and work with any ADO.NET provider that is correctly registered on the device.
-The usual way of registering .Net Framework data providers is through installing the corresponding driver.
+The [SqlDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%}) would list and work with any ADO.NET provider that is correctly registered on the device.
+The usual way of registering .NET Framework data providers is through installing the corresponding driver.
 Installation would typically add the required information about the data provider in the *machine.config* file, and store the necessary assemblies in the *Global Assembly Cache (GAC)*.
-More information on registering .Net Framework data providers could be found in [Obtaining a DbProviderFactory according to MSDN](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-dbproviderfactory).
+More information on registering .NET Framework data providers could be found in [Obtaining a DbProviderFactory](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-dbproviderfactory) Microsoft article.

 ## Solution

 In order to feed data to the reports, without installing and registering the ADO.NET providers, you can follow the steps below.
-As an example, we will configure **Npgsql** - a **.Net Framework Data Provider for Postgresql Server** (version 3.2.1.0), to be used in the Standalone designer.
+As an example, we will configure **Npgsql** - a **.NET Framework Data Provider for Postgresql Server** (version 3.2.1.0), to be used in the Standalone designer.

 1. Store the required assemblies in the Standalone designer application hosting folder, the **"appFolder"** in the example, or in a subfolder there.
 We have used the **bin** subfolder, and therefore configured accordingly the section \<*probing privatePath=”bin”*\>.
 Alternatively, the assemblies could be stored side by side with the designer (.*exe* file).
 In this case the \<*probing*\> section could be omitted, and the corresponding paths (in the *href* attribure of the \<*codeBase*\> element) in the configuration file should be updated.
 1. Register the following assemblies, which include the Data provider and its external dependencies, in the Standalone designer's *.config* (i.e. **Telerik.ReportDesigner.exe.config**) section \<*runtime*\> \<*assemblyBinding*\>.